yididiel7/goose/docs/quickstart.md

 ### Running Goose

+#### Set up a provider
+Goose works with a set of [supported LLM providers][providers] that you can obtain an API key from if you don't already have one.
+You'll be prompted to set an API key if you haven't set one previously when you run Goose.

+>[!TIP]
+> **Billing:**
+>
+> You will need to have credits in your LLM Provider account (when necessary) to be able to successfully make requests.
+>

 #### Start a session

 From your terminal, navigate to the directory you'd like to start from and run: